 Natural Gas and Petroleum

-Previous work by EI economists includes:
+Previous work by Secretariat Economists professionals includes:

 - Analysis and testimony on the competitive effects of mergers and acquisitions in the natural gas and petroleum industries, including mergers between companies owning oil pipelines, oil refineries, fractionators, processing plants, gasoline stations, storage facilities, product pipelines, natural gas pipelines, and natural gas gathering facilities